ELBOW SPRAIN AND STRAIN

 Non-surgical treatment options for elbow sprains and strains typically include a combination of rest, ice, compression, and elevation (the RICE method).
 This helps reduce swelling and pain.
 Plus, there is physical therapy to help regain strength and range of motion, and pain management to control discomfort.

-1. Rest: Resting the damaged elbow joint is important to allow the injury to heal.
-This may mean avoiding activities that put stress on the elbow, such as lifting heavy objects or playing sports, for a period of time.
+- Rest: Resting the damaged elbow joint is important to allow the injury to heal.
+This may mean avoiding activities that put stress on the elbow, such as lifting heavy objects or playing sports, for some time.

-2. Ice: Applying ice to the injured area reduces pain and swelling.
+- Ice: Applying ice to the injured area reduces pain and swelling.
 You should apply ice for 20-30 minutes at a time, several times a day.
-Wrap the ice in a towel or else this might lead to skin damage.
+Wrap the ice in a towel, or else this might lead to skin damage.

-3. Compression: Compression can help to reduce swelling.
+- Compression: Compression can help reduce swelling.
 You can apply compression by using an elastic bandage or brace.

 It’s important to note that the length of the treatment may vary depending on the severity of the injury.
 Of course, the individual’s response to treatment also affects the length of treatment.
-In some cases, a person may need to continue physical therapy for several weeks or months to regain full strength and range of motion in the injured joint.
+In some cases, a person may need to continue physical therapy for several weeks or months.
+This will allow the patient to regain full strength and range of motion in the injured joint.

 Surgical Treatment